 It may seem obvious, but sales training providers need to know how to teach you how to apply your new sales skills to your industry.
 If your sales team can’t understand or relate to case studies or examples, your training is likely to not ‘stick’ as well as training that includes industry-specific examples.

-Can you train in our language?
+Can you train our regional team?

-Again, this might seem like an obvious requirement – but if you don’t ask, you’ll never know!
 For instance, here at SOCO/ our sales training programs are also available in Mandarin, Indonesian, Thai, and Vietnamese.

 How is training reinforced?